Metrizing Fairness: Introduction

 \section{Introduction}

-The last decade has witnessed a surge of algorithms for decision-making systems that have a consequential impact on our daily lives.
+The last decade has witnessed a surge of algorithms that have a consequential impact on our daily lives.
 Machine learning methods are increasingly used, for example, to decide whom to grant or deny loans, college admission, bail or parole.
 Even though it would be natural to expect that algorithms are free of prejudice, it turns out that cutting-edge AI techniques can learn or even amplify human biases and may thus be far from fair~\citep{ref:chouldechova2017fair,ref:dastin2018amazon,ref:propublica}.
-The necessity to correct algorithmic biases has propelled the growing field of fair machine learning, see~\citep{ref:barocas-hardt-narayanan,ref:berk2018fairness, ref:chouldechova2020snapshot, ref:corbett2017algorithmic, ref:mehrabi2019survey} for comprehensive surveys of the state-of-the-art in this area.
+The necessity to correct algorithmic biases has propelled the growing field of fair machine learning; see, {\em e.g.}, the recent surveys~\citep{ref:barocas-hardt-narayanan,ref:berk2018fairness, ref:chouldechova2020snapshot, ref:corbett2017algorithmic, ref:mehrabi2019survey}.
 As of today, there exist several mathematical definitions of algorithmic fairness.
-All of these definitions fall into one of three main categories: (i)~notions of {\em group fairness} ask that different demographic groups have equal chances of securing beneficial outcomes~\citep{ref:barocas2016big, ref:feldman2015certifying, ref:hardt2016equality, ref:pleiss2017fairness,ref:williamson2019fairness, ref:zafar2017fairness2,ref:zafar2017fairness}, (ii) notions of {\em individual fairness} demand that individuals with similar covariates should be treated similarly~\citep{ref:dwork2012fairness, ref:sharifi2019average, ref:yurochkin2020training}, and (iii) {\em causality-based fairness} notions require that protected attributes such as gender or race have no causal effect on outcomes~\citep{ref:garg2019counterfactual, ref:johnson2016impartial, ref:kusner2017counterfactual, ref:nabi2018fair, ref:zhang2018equality, ref:zhang2018fairness}.
-This paper focuses on notions of group fairness, which are widely studied in a variety of applications.
+All of these definitions fall into one of three main categories: (i)~notions of {\em group fairness} ask that different demographic groups have equal chances of securing beneficial outcomes \citep{ref:barocas2016big, ref:feldman2015certifying, ref:hardt2016equality, ref:pleiss2017fairness,ref:williamson2019fairness, ref:zafar2017fairness2,ref:zafar2017fairness}, (ii) notions of {\em individual fairness} demand that individuals with similar covariates should be treated similarly~\citep{ref:dwork2012fairness, ref:sharifi2019average, ref:yurochkin2020training}, and (iii) {\em causality-based fairness} notions require that protected attributes such as gender or race have no causal effect on outcomes~\citep{ref:garg2019counterfactual, ref:johnson2016impartial, ref:kusner2017counterfactual, ref:nabi2018fair, ref:zhang2018equality, ref:zhang2018fairness}.
+This paper focuses on notions of group fairness, which are widely used in applications.
 Prominent group fairness criteria include statistical parity~(also known as demographic parity)~\citep{ ref:calders2013controlling, ref:feldman2015certifying, ref:zafar2017fairness}, equal opportunity~\citep{ref:hardt2016equality} and equalized odds~\citep{ref:hardt2016equality} as well as their probabilistic counterparts~\citep{ref:pleiss2017fairness}.
 All of these criteria quantify fairness in terms of the distributions of the algorithms' outputs conditional on the attributes of different demographic groups.